eqNj/eqN-PD2-Filter/README.md

 If an item is rare, crafted, set, or unique it will show its maximum potential sockets through corruption specifically.

-If an item is rare, crafted, set, or unique and corrupted it will then only show its maximum potential sockets through use of a Larzuk's Puzzlebox specifically.
+If an item is rare, crafted, set, or unique and corrupted it will then only show its maximum potential sockets through use of a Larzuk's Puzzlepiece / Puzzlebox specifically.

 Once an item is socketed in any fashion the maximum potential socket information will be removed from the item's description.